Wine Tasting Experiences in Oceanside

 The Privateer Marketplace & Wine Bar

 Finally, hang out with locals at The Privateer Marketplace & Wine Bar in the thriving neighborhood of South Oceanside.
 An exposed industrial ceiling, black concrete flooring and white washed walls contribute to the casual modern vibe of this hip spot.
 Design your own flight from the nice selection of largely California wines.
 Bring an appetite to savor artisan sandwiches, seasonal salads, tantalizing desserts or even a float from the float bar.
-Plus you can order scrumptious pies from the adjacent, jointly owned The Privateer Coal Fire Pizza.
+Plus you can order scrumptious pizza pies from the adjacent, jointly owned The Privateer Coal Fire Pizza.

 About the Author